bspeice/speice.io/_drafts/writing-fast-code.md

 - [Solarflare](https://solarflare.com/), which makes highly-specialized network hardware, points out variance as a big concern for [electronic trading](https://solarflare.com/electronic-trading/):
     > The high stakes world of electronic trading, investment banks, market makers, hedge funds and exchanges demand the **lowest possible latency and jitter** while utilizing the highest bandwidth and return on their investment.

 So how exactly does one go about looking for and eliminating performance variance?
 To tell the truth, I don't think a systematic answer or flow-chart exists.
-There's no substitute for (A) building a deep understanding of the entire technology stack, and (B) actually measuring performance using benchmarks (or (C) watching a lot of [CppCon](https://www.youtube.com/channel/UCMlGfpWw-RUdWX_JbLCukXg) videos).
+There's no substitute for (A) building a deep understanding of the entire technology stack, and (B) actually measuring system performance (though (C) watching a lot of [CppCon](https://www.youtube.com/channel/UCMlGfpWw-RUdWX_JbLCukXg) videos never hurt).
 Even then, each project cares about performance to a different degree; you may need to build an entire [replica production system](https://www.youtube.com/watch?v=NH1Tta7purM&feature=youtu.be&t=3015) to accurately benchmark at nanosecond precision.
 Alternately, you may be content to simply [avoid garbage collection](https://www.youtube.com/watch?v=BD9cRbxWQx8&feature=youtu.be&t=1335) in your Java code.

 Even though everyone has different needs, there are still common things to look for when trying to isolate variance.
 In no particular order, these are places to focus on when building high-performance/low-latency systems: